aitbw/notes/README.md

-# Angel Perez's (AITBW) notes on all things CompSci
+# Angel Perez's (AITBW) notes on all things Software Engineering

 Hello world, this is a repo where I'll be documenting my learning process with programming languages and everything in between.
 Feel free to open an issue to discuss anything found in here —or suggest something I could use for my studies.

 ## Menu